Stuyk/openrp-altv/README.md

 1. Don't Monetize this Game Mode
 2. Don't Remove Splash Marks
 3. Don't Remove O:RP Links or Twitch Links from gamemode.
+4. At least mention this repository; before claiming it as your own.

 ### 🚧 Feature List and Roadmap